 SOMA Securities Holdings

-The average rates of interest earned on the Reserve Banks' holdings of Treasury securities decreased to 2.71 percent and the average rates on GSE debt securities increased to 2.43 percent in 2011.
-The average rate of interest earned on federal agency and GSE MBS increased to 4.17 percent in 2011.
-The average interest rates for securities sold under agreements to repurchase decreased to 0.06 percent in 2011.
-The average rate of interest earned on foreign currency denominated assets increased to 0.94 percent while the average rate of interest earned on central bank liquidity swaps decreased to 0.63 percent in 2011.
+The average rates of interest earned on the Reserve Banks' holdings of Treasury securities decreased to 2.62 percent and the average rates on GSE debt securities increased to 2.79 percent in 2012.
+The average rate of interest earned on federal agency and GSE MBS decreased to 3.60 percent in 2012.
+The average interest rates for securities sold under agreements to repurchase increased to 0.15 percent in 2012.
+The average rate of interest earned on foreign currency denominated assets decreased to 0.55 percent while the average rate of interest earned on central bank liquidity swaps decreased to 0.62 percent in 2012.

-On January 14, 2011, all outstanding draws under the American International Group, Inc. (AIG) revolving line of credit and the related accrued interest, capitalized interest, and capitalized commitment fees were paid in full as a result of the closing of the AIG recapitalization plan.
-AIG's outstanding draws under the revolving line of credit had an average daily balance of $711 million in 2011, which earned interest at an average rate of 3.94 percent.
+On January 14, 2011, all outstanding draws under the American International Group, Inc. (AIG) revolving line of credit and the related accrued interest, capitalized interest, and capitalized commitment fees were repaid in full as a result of the closing of the AIG recapitalization plan.

-Additional lending facilities established during 2008 and 2009, under authority of section 13(3) of the Federal Reserve Act, involved creating and lending to the consolidated LLC entities (see table 6).
-Consistent with generally accepted accounting principles, the assets and liabilities of these LLCs have been consolidated with the assets and liabilities of the New York Reserve Bank in the preparation of the statements of condition included in this report.
-The proceeds at the maturity or the liquidation of the consolidated LLCs' assets are used to repay the loans extended by the New York Reserve Bank.
+Additional lending facilities established during 2008 and 2009, under authority of section 13(3) of the Federal Reserve Act, involved creating and lending to the consolidated VIEs (see table 6).
+Consistent with generally accepted accounting principles, the assets and liabilities of these VIEs have been consolidated with the assets and liabilities of the New York Reserve Bank in the preparation of the statements of condition included in this report.
+The proceeds at the maturity or the liquidation of the consolidated VIEs' assets are used to repay the loans extended by the New York Reserve Bank.